Pasan Ko ang Daigdig (film)

-Pasan Ko ang Daigdig (lit.
-'I carry the World') is a 1987 Philippine drama film directed by National Artist Lino Brocka.
-The screenplay written by Rene Villanueva and Orlando Nadres was based on the comics serial written by Pablo S. Gomez.
+Pasan Ko ang Daigdig (English: I Carry the World) is a 1987 Philippine drama film directed by Lino Brocka and written by Rene Villanueva and Orlando Nadres from a comics serial of the same name written by Pablo S. Gomez and serialized in Aliwan Komiks.
 It stars Sharon Cuneta, Loretta Marquez, and Tonton Gutierrez.
 It was the first time Brocka and Cuneta worked together on a movie.

-In 2007, the film was remade into a television drama series of the same name by GMA Network as the fourth installment of Sine Novela and stars Yasmien Kurdi as Lupe and JC de Vera as Carding.
+Produced and distributed by Viva Films, the film was theatrically released on September 30, 1987.
+In 2007, it was remade into a television drama series of the same name by GMA Network as the fourth installment of Sine Novela and stars Yasmien Kurdi as Lupe and JC de Vera as Carding.

 Plot

-The film tells the story of Lupe (Sharon Cuneta), a young woman living in the slums of Smokey Mountain who wishes to climb out of poverty through her singing.
-She is also intent on helping her crippled mother.